kaveeshkanwal23/The-Laws-Of-UX/README.md

 # Jacob's Law
 - Stick to familiar patterns(for eg; navigation, kist view, search, pagination etc) as people have mental models from past UX using different products.
-- Understand the mental models of users by creating - user personas, journey maps, conducting user ibterviews etc.
+- Understand the mental models of users by creating - user personas, journey maps, conducting user interviews etc.
 - User persona generally has 3 parts - Basic Info(name, age, profession etc), details(personas goals), and insignts(direct quotes from the personas).

 # Fitts's Law